Research Basis for the Olweus Bullying Prevention Program

 - Program effects were larger the longer the program had been in place.

-The research was published in August 2018 in the Journal of School Psychology and can be accessed online on ScienceDirect
+The research was published in August 2018 in the Journal of School Psychology and can be accessed here.

 An evaluation of the Olweus program in 12 elementary schools in the Philadelphia area found significant reductions in observations of bullying at recess and lunch.